Escrows/vercel/README.md

 This is a easy project to use metamask in your own web.

-You can see your balance and adress in frontend.
+You can see your balance and adress in the client.

 ## How to use